 Few young people with inherited wealth truly understand the journey that led to their good fortune, Bailes explains.
 If you’re preparing to leave wealth to your descendants, you may fear your gift will leave them with an inflated net worth but diminished self-worth.

 A trust can help protect your family and money.If set up properly, a trust allows you to define distribution and use of funds rather than simply leaving an inheritance.

-2. Give them incentive.
 This motivational tool is similar to an employer matching contributions in benefit plans to boost employee savings.
-“The trust could state that the benefactor’s grandchild will receive a principal distribution up to 50 percent of the beneficiary’s adjusted gross income for the previous year to be distributed in quarterly installments,” Bailes says.
+“The trust could state that the grantor’s grandchild will receive a principal distribution up to 50 percent of the beneficiary’s adjusted gross income for the previous year to be distributed in quarterly installments,” Bailes says.
 “This encourages the beneficiary to earn a living.”

-3. Trust in education.
-Similar to making distributions based on a beneficiary’s salary, a trust can be a priceless source of education to beneficiaries: The benefactor can attribute a matching contribution to a beneficiary’s college savings plan.
+Similar to making distributions based on a beneficiary’s salary, a trust can be a priceless source of education: You can attribute a matching contribution to a beneficiary’s college savings plan.

-4. Embark upon a philanthropic journey.
 If you’d like to get your beneficiaries interested in charitable work, a trust can include language that incentivizes philanthropy.
-“The benefactor can make gift-giving a prerequisite for any future distributions or make board participation a necessity,” Bailes says.
+“The grantor can make gift-giving a prerequisite for any future distributions or make board participation a necessity,” Bailes says.

-“These ideas help a benefactor think about how they might achieve a desired effect when drafting a trust document,” Bailes says.
-“It’s particularly important that a benefactor communicates their wishes clearly to the estate planning attorney and the future trustee.
+“These ideas help you think about how you might achieve a desired effect when drafting a trust document,” Bailes says.
+“It’s particularly important that you communicate your wishes clearly to the estate planning attorney and the future trustee.

-“Because this strategy can put additional pressures on a future trustee in executing the benefactor’s plan, it is important that as much information is communicated as possible to avoid any confusion.”
+“Because this strategy can put additional pressures on a future trustee in executing the plan, it’s important that as much information is communicated as possible to avoid any confusion.”